Feel confident and look forward to getting your child back

 Coming to see us at Myrtle Oak Eating Disorder Clinic

-Your first appointment with our team will take about 60-90 minutes and may be with one of our Psychologists or Dietitians.
+Your first appointment with our team will take about 60-90 minutes.
+This first appointment is an assessment session with one of our eating disorder clinicians.
+It could be with one of our Psychologists or Dietitians or you may benefit from an assessment with each.
 When you book for your first appointment our staff will ask you a few questions to help place you with the help you need.

 At this first appointment, we’ll get to know each other and set up a plan for appointments to come.

 Further appointments will be made weekly or fortnightly.
 This sounds a lot, but the evidence and our experience show us that intensive support gives you the best outcomes.
 Over time appointments will reduce in frequency.